MyRandomShit/tech-progression/reference_materials/98_soldier.md

 **Dissent:**

-Five members wanted to return (if possible).
+Three members wanted to return (if possible).

 "We were wrong.
 Look at this place.
 Zero was right."